cmd-master/cmd-master.github.io/_posts/2021-08-19-agl-housing-prices.md

 ![](https://raw.githubusercontent.com/cmd-master/agl-housing-prices/885ff17fb15a7b12289f9ab98f44821a8a0a698b/hopr-matrix-annot.svg)

 Finding a House is never easy.
-This analysis is about predicting the price of a House in California using Machine Learning.
+This analysis is about predicting the price of a House using Machine Learning.

 <!--more-->